christianb/tail-recursion/README.md

       = 4 * 6
       = 24
 ```
-As you can see, because the recursion needs to "memorize" its result and calculate all together when the last recursion step has been processed.
+While processing the recursion the term that is being evaluated gets longer.
+The recursion has to "memory" parts of its results.
+At the end when the recursion reaches the final condition the whole term can be solved.
+This is a problem for memory.

-## Tail recursion
+## Tail Recursion
 Using tail recursion we can improve the factorial algorithm in terms of memory.
-We gonna introduce a helper function `go` which takes two parameters `n` and an accumulator `acc`
+We gonna introduce a helper function `go` which takes two parameters `n` and an accumulator `acc`.

 ```
 go 1 a = a
 go n a = go (n - 1) (n * acc)
 ```
-This expression can be separated in three steps:<br>
-First: `n - 1`<br>
-Second: `n * acc`<br>
-Third: call `go` with the two input values

-As you can see is that the last step is the call to the recursion function.
-No ohter values has to be computated after the evaluation of the recursive funciton call and this decrease the amount of memory that is needed.
+The difference to classic recursion is that the term `go (n - 1) (n * acc)` can calculate its input parameters `n - 1` and `n * acc` immediately and pass it to the recursive function `go`.
+The `go` function is called last.

 ```
 fac 4 = go 4 1